kubernetes/website/content/en/docs/tasks/administer-cluster/out-of-resource.md

 compute resource.
 In those cases, the `kubelet` can reclaim the starved resource by proactively failing one or more Pods.
 When the `kubelet` fails a Pod, it terminates all of its containers and transitions its `PodPhase` to `Failed`.
-If the evicated Pod is part of e.g. a Deployment, another Pod will be created and scheduled by kubernetes.
+If the evicted Pod is part of e.g. a Deployment, the Deployment will create another Pod to be scheduled by kubernetes.

 ### Eviction Signals